GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

     output1=self.conv4(output1) #receptive field 9
     output1=torch.cat((output1,bg_image_mask),1) 9 #we are concatenating and we will get output of                                                     channels
 ```
-* THe basic intuition behind this is the model gets the only necessary features from conv20-conv23
- of background for it's concatenation with conv4 output during backpropagation.
+## The basic intuition behind this is the model gets the only necessary features from conv20-conv23 of background for it's concatenation with conv4 output during backpropagation which is very helpful.
  * The model gets necessary features from conv1-conv4 and we will concatenate them.
  * This is the basic functionality of those convolutions in part-1 picture.